Daniel-KM/Omeka-S-module-Cartography/README.md

 ### Ontologies

-The annotations uses the [web annotation vocabulary].
+The annotations use the [web annotation vocabulary].

 #### Locate georeferenced images